gaehlerm/SoftwareEngineering/README.md

 Static variables are member variables that share the same value over all class instances.
 Let’s briefly figure out when to use them.

-If a static variable is const, one could also create a free const variable outside the class instead.
+If a static variable is const, one could also create a const variable outside the class instead.
 Except if this is not allowed to do so, as in Java, for instance.

 If a static variable is not const, it is probably used to change the value of the variable in all class instances at once.
 This is dark magic!
 This is dreadful!!
 Do never use dark magic.
 Do never use non-constant static variables.